aidanmelen/terraform-aws-eks-auth/README.md

 A Terraform module to manage [cluster authentication](https://docs.aws.amazon.com/eks/latest/userguide/cluster-auth.html) (`aws-auth`) for an Elastic Kubernetes (EKS) cluster on AWS.

-This modules works similar to the [aws_auth.tf](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v17.24.0/aws_auth.tf) support that was deprecated from the terraform-eks-module.
+This modules works similar to the [aws_auth.tf](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v17.24.0/aws_auth.tf) file that was deprecated from the terraform-eks-module.
 The original approach for initializing the `aws-auth` ConfigMap used the `exec` resource to call `kubectl`.
 This solution can be problematic because it is OS specific and requires the host to have `kubectl` installed.

-This module improves on the original implementation by using an init Job to replace the original `aws_auth` ConfigMap with another managed by Terraform.
+This module implements a pure Terraform solution by using an Kubernetes Job to replace the original `aws-auth` ConfigMap with another managed by Terraform.

 ## Usage